 Professionally I am an expert high-performance executive coach and internationally endorsed fitness expert.
 I’ve designed and custom-built my own award-winning private gym.

 Athletically I’ve competed nationally in MMA, Boxing, and Thai Boxing.
 Internationally in kettlebell sport, enjoyed the London Marathon, several half marathons and I’m a regular mountain trekker.

 Since 2013 I’ve been professionally speaking and deliver motivational workshops within the corporate sector.

-At the age of 27 in 2003, I fell in love with Fitness and my whole life was transformed.
+At the age of 27 in 2003 while being obese, and an emotional and metaphysical wreck I fell in love with Fitness and my whole life was transformed.

 The dictionary states happiness as

 - the state of being happy.” she struggled to find happiness in her life”

 - contentment, pleasure, contentedness, satisfaction, cheerfulness, cheeriness, merriment, merriness, gaiety, joy, joyfulness, joyousness, joviality, jollity, jolliness, glee, blitheness, carefreeness, gladness, delight, good spirits, high spirits, light-heartedness, good cheer, well-being, enjoyment, felicity;